jwutsetro/WB_MRI_Preprocessing/README.md

 - Known sequence names are defined in `dicom_config.json` (e.g., T1, DWI, Dixon_IP/OP/W/F).
 Update this file to add new sequences.
 - New/renamed sequences are logged; run with `--interactive` to map them on the fly.
 - All outputs are oriented to `LPS` by default; change `target_orientation` in the config if required.
+- Bias correction uses N4 with an explicit body mask (no denoising/smoothing is written back).
+For DWI, the bias field is estimated from the lowest-b (typically b0) volume per station and applied to all b-values; body masks are saved under `output_dir/<patient>/_masks/`.
 - ADC computation fits log(S) vs b across all b-values (preferring >0), masks low-signal background (<0.01), zeros pure noise (>5.0), and scales by 1000.
 - ISIS scales stations linearly from the center outward so overlap regions share the same mean intensity (per modality; ADC is skipped).
 - Inter-station registration uses ADC station overlaps with SimpleElastix parameter maps (`Preprocessing/parameter_files`) and applies transforms to all DWI stations from the center outward.